hendyyou/RxJava-android/README.md

 Covered fields:
  * how to combine Rx extension and Android UI - Button/EditText/Switch etc.
- * how to combine Rx extension and RetroFit
+ * how to combine Rx extension and RetroFit + caching of requests/data during the on configuration change
  * how to combine Rx extension and Firebase
  * how to write your own Observables
  * how to write your own Otto/EventBus like Bus in Rx